Graymizu/CSC174-Assignment09/README_BC_.txt

 Thought about:
   edit/delete
-  what if user wants to just takeout one part (considered editing as replacing a part; as delete would wipe entire file) took out radio buttons for some of the protective script since its unneeded
+  what if user wants to just takeout one part (considered editing as replacing a part; as delete would wipe entire file)

   Anthony(IA)